thm-unix/BackupMachine/README.md

 <b>Russian: </b> 100% (by <a href="https://github.com/thm-unix/">thm-unix</a>) <br>
 (here can be your locale)

+## Bugs
+Please report any bugs and suggestions.

 ## Daemonize
 Starting from v.0.1.4 you can create a daemon which can create backups automatically because now you can use one of your templates from CLI.<br>
 <b>Usage:</b>